Excellent

 The Hazards Of Blue-Green Algae

 Dogs can be poisoned by drinking, swimming, or playing in water that has been contaminated with blue-green algae.
-The algae produces toxins harmful to both dogs and humans and is widespread in the UK, found in ponds, lakes, streams, estuaries and bodies of open water.
-Symptoms of algae poisoning may include diarrhoea, vomiting (possibly with blood), lethargy, twitching, breathing difficulties, and organ damage which can potentially be fatal.
+This algae produces toxins harmful to both dogs and humans and is widespread in the UK - found in ponds, lakes, streams, estuaries and bodies of open water.

 A white German shepherd dog drinking from a pond with green looking water